 Small Unmanned Aerial Systems (sUAS) Program

 UAV technology is multipurpose and can accommodate many project types to aid in real-time data delivery to stakeholders.
-VACD has been using this innovative technology to acquire up-to-date aerial imagery and elevation data quicker and cheaper when compared to contracting other entities.
-Capturing up-to-date aerial imagery allows staff to monitor change over time without needing to conduct lengthy manual surveys and can be particularly useful in hard-to-reach areas such as eroded streambanks or flooded wetlands.
+The VACD sUAS team has been using this innovative technology to acquire up-to-date aerial imagery and elevation data quicker and cheaper when compared to contracting other entities.
+Capturing up-to-date aerial imagery allows planners, engineers, and wetland restoration staff to monitor change over time without needing to conduct lengthy manual surveys and can be particularly useful in hard-to-reach areas such as eroded streambanks or flooded wetlands.

 Conservation Innovation Grant (CIG):

-VACD received a Conservation Innovation Grant (CIG) through USDA-NRCS to expand the UAV Program through the acquisition of the Matrice 300 RTK enterprise drone.
+VACD received a Conservation Innovation Grant (CIG) through USDA-NRCS to expand the sUASProgram through the acquisition of the Matrice 300 RTK enterprise drone.
 This UAV can capture data for longer periods in more variable conditions.
 The Matrice 300 has Real-time kinematic (RTK) and post-processed kinematic (PPK) capabilities which allows pilots to capture highly accurate data on larger areas with minimal upfront labor costs.
 Additionally, this UAV allows for camera/sensor interchangeability, such as a multispectral or thermal imaging.
-VACD has recently acquired a multispectral sensor, allowing for the capture of information outside the visible light spectrum.
+VACD acquired a multispectral sensor, allowing for the capture of information outside the visible light spectrum.
 VACD aims to utilize this sensor to monitor crop heath and efficiently identify invasive species.

-The CIG has allowed VACD and the USDA-NRCS partnership to expand upon its initial UAV program with the addition of the enterprise UAV, enabling the partnership to better target and address resource concerns throughout Vermont.
+The CIG has allowed VACD and the USDA-NRCS partnership to expand upon its initial sUAS program with the addition of the enterprise UAV, enabling the partnership to better target and address resource concerns throughout Vermont.

 The goals of the CIG are to: